piacerex/bitflyex/README.md

 # Bitflyex

-[Bitflyex](https://hex.pm/packages/bitflyex) is a bitFlyer Lightning API libraries in Elixir.
+[Bitflyex](https://hex.pm/packages/bitflyex) is a bitFlyer Lightning API library in Elixir.
 Here is an example:

 ```elixir
 iex> BitFlyex.markets